DioxusLabs/docsite/docs-src/0.6/src/guide/component.md

 }
 ```

 When building apps, you'll frequently use the `#[component]` macro.
-When building libraries, we generally suggest the struct approach.
+When building libraries, we generally suggest deriving Props instead.

 ## Properties are Immutable